 - Bring a large pot of salted water to a boil and cook the spaghetti until al dente.

-- In another pan, heat 2 tablespoons extra virgin olive oil and sauté 3 minced garlic, sliced chilli, and chopped parsley until fragrant.
+- In another pan, heat 2 tablespoons extra virgin olive oil and sauté 3 minced garlic cloves, sliced chilli, and chopped parsley until fragrant.
+Add the quartered cherry tomatoes to the pan, and cook until softened.

 - Strain the mussel cooking liquid through a fine mesh sieve directly into the pan.
+Add the mussels to the sauce.

 - Drain the spaghetti, then add it to the pan with the sauce, along with a generous spoonful of pasta water.
+Toss everything together and cook for 2 minutes.

 - Toss in the mussels with their shells, mix well, and serve immediately.